markus-nilsson/dpp/README.md

 Methods for building a data processing pipeline in MATLAB.
 Intended for use with MRI data in general and diffusion MRI in particular.

+The aim is to ensure consistent and modular processing of data in our lab, making collaboration and reproducibility easier.
+Feel free to contribute by forking, make changes, and submit a pull request.
+Keep functions modular and documented.

+If you find a bug or want to request a feature, open an Issue.

 ## Getting started

 See [examples](examples/), where you will find startup scripts, along with some examples.